ARMmbed/mbed-os-5-docs/docs/api/networkinterfaces/MeshInterface.md

 The Arm Mbed Mesh API allows the application to use the IPv6 mesh network topologies through the Nanostack networking stack.

-Mbed OS provides three types of IPv6 based mesh networks:
+Mbed OS provides two types of IPv6 based mesh networks:

 - 6LoWPAN_ND, loosely following the Zigbee-IP specification.
 - Wi-SUN, following the specification from Wi-SUN alliance.
-- Thread, following the specification from Thread Group.

 Nanostack is the networking stack that provides these protocols.
-For more information on the stack internals, please refer to the [Thread](../reference/thread-tech.html), [Wi-SUN](../reference/wisun-tech.html) and [6LowPAN](../reference/mesh-tech.html) sections.
+For more information on the stack internals, please refer to the [Wi-SUN](../reference/wisun-tech.html) and [6LowPAN](../reference/mesh-tech.html) sections.
 Application developers use Nanostack through the Mbed Mesh API.

-The application can use the `LoWPANNDInterface`, `WisunInterface` or `ThreadInterface` object for connecting to the mesh network.
+The application can use the `LoWPANNDInterface` and `WisunInterface` object for connecting to the mesh network.
 When successfully connected, the application can use the Mbed [C++ socket APIs](network-socket.html) to create a socket to start communication with a remote peer.

 You can configure the mesh interface by providing values in `mbed_app.json`, as the [mesh configuration](../reference/configuration-mesh.html) section documents.